jordond/romtool/README.md

 ## License

 ```
-romtools, a CLI tool for managing PSX roms.
+romtool, a CLI tool for managing PSX roms.
 Copyright (C) 2018  Jordon de Hoog

 This program is free software: you can redistribute it and/or modify